On partial information retrieval: the unconstrained 100 prisoner problem: Convergence to the random strategy

+where $C$ is a normalization constant which is fixed below to correspond to the value of $\eta$ for the random strategy (normalization constant), \eqref{eq:random_exact} for $n=N$ or \eqref{eq:random_str_n} for $n<N$.
+It should also be clear that small values of $\beta$ may not be able to differentiate strategies well enough since $(w/a)^{\beta}$ would take similar values all over the plane.
+We find that $\beta = 2$ leads to a good resolution of the strategies, and henceforth we will fix this value for $\beta$.\\

-\begin{itemize} \item{Open a random box among the closed once (RS)} \item{Open the next closed box in the sequence (BS)} \end{itemize} } \end{enumerate} To indicate zero offset, we will add a 0 index to the acronym for the strategy, e.g. KS$^0$.
+In Tables \ref{eff_table}, we indicate zero offset $D=0$ by adding a 0 index to the acronym for the strategy, e.g. KS$^0$.
 Also, since the box strategy requires the specification of a (constant) increment $I$, we will indicate it as BS$I$ in the tables.

 We have quantified how `favorable' (more winners with less attempts) each of the strategies are, using the efficiency index $\eta$ \eqref{efficiency} which is always normalized by a RS, \eqref{eq:random_exact} for $n=N$ or \eqref{eq:random_str_n} for $n<N$.
 From the table \ref{eff_table}, it is clear that the box strategy with an arbitrary increment is only as efficient as the random strategy.
 The same is true for the key strategy when players do not start by opening their own box.
 It is also evident from the table that as the number of empty boxes increases, all strategies P-functions converge to the random strategy P-functions \eqref{eq:random_str_n}.

-Another important question is how much two strategies differ.
-To answer it, in \eqref{err} we have defined $\epsilon_{ij}$ as the integrated absolute difference between two distributions $P_i(a,w)$ and $P_j(a,w)$.
-In Fig.~\ref{fig:errors} we show $\epsilon_{ij}$ heatmap for different combinations of strategies.
-It is easy to see from these how strategies with similar (if not identical) efficiency also have small absolute global errors.
+The second index $\epsilon_{ij}$ directly compares how much two P-functions differ from each other by taking the sum of the absolute differences between their values for each combination of $a$ and $w$, and then averaging these differences over all possible values of $a$ and $w$: